-Her work often draws attention to something that’s missing, or similarities between two otherwise unrelated objects.
+Her work often draws attention to something missing or similarities between unrelated objects.
 Images often feature women in unusual poses or photo manipulations.
 Prášilová is also a Hasselblad ambassador.

 18. Erik Johansson

-According to his biography, Erik Johansson views a photograph not as a moment, but as an idea.
+According to his biography, Erik Johansson views a photograph as a moment and an idea.
 He blends and manipulates several images together to create a surreal scene.

 Johansson says he aims to make that scene look as realistic as possible.
 Even when capturing a physically impossible world.

 Charlie Davoli is a surrealist photographer.
 He often uses photo manipulation to juxtapose two different ideas.
-That juxtaposition, according to his bio, stems from a move from Singapore to Italy as a child.
+According to his bio, that juxtaposition stems from a move from Singapore to Italy as a child.

-His photography art is also inspired by his former work as a musician.
+His former work also inspires his photography art as a musician.

-Dimitry Rogozhkin’s work looks like it could have come straight from an apocalyptic Hollywood hit.
+Dimitry Rogozhkin’s work could have come straight from an apocalyptic Hollywood hit.
 He often mixes photo manipulation with portraiture.

-His work is also inspired by a long-time love of drawing and art.
+A long-time love of drawing and art also inspires his work.
 His Instagram is an organized grid that deserves a second and a third look.
 The Russian photographer also travels often and captures his adventures.

-Jati Putra isn’t a photographer, but a graphic designer.
-It’s that background that helps the Indonesia-based artist create images that make viewers pause to digest what they’re seeing.
+Jati Putra isn’t a photographer but a graphic designer.
+That background helps the Indonesia-based artist create images that make viewers pause to digest what they see.

 His work adapts existing images.
 But it often makes it difficult to tell which way is up or down.
-Oceans bend at a 90 degree angle, flat landscapes become three sides to a rectangle.
+Oceans bend at a 90-degree angle, and flat landscapes become three sides to a rectangle.

-Robert Jahns (Nois7) may be a photo manipulaton artist, but his work is so well done, the images look lifelike.
+Robert Jahns (Nois7) may be a photo manipulation artist, but his work is so well done the images look lifelike.
 Jahns is an art director, photographer, and digital artist.
 He creates vibrant painterly images using photo manipulation techniques.

 Anka Zhuravela spent her childhood sketching.
-As an adult, she realized her drawings and paintings were often inspired by photographs.
+As an adult, she realized photographs often inspired her drawings and paintings.

 After picking up photography, Zhuravelva became a visual artist.
 She often mixes her art background with her photographs for inspiring photo manipulation images.
 The Russian artist has been featured in several gallery exhibitions.

-Eugenio Recuenco is a Madrid-born photographer with a painter background.
+Eugenio Recuenco is a Madrid-born photographer with a painter’s background.
 He creates impossible images using more than just digital manipulation.
 Recuenco creates his own sets.

-That, mixed with a background in art and inspiration from historic art periods, creates otherworldly images.
+That, mixed with a background in art and inspiration from historical art periods, creates otherworldly images.
 His latest work makes real people look like part of a museum exhibit.

 Frieke Janssens is a surreal conceptual photographer.
-She creates images from photo manipulation and composing, as well as elaborately planned sets and props.
+She creates images from photo manipulation and composing elaborately planned sets and props.

 The Belgian photographer studied drawing and painting.
 Her work is often controversial, tackling tough subjects.
 But it’s that controversy that makes her work so memorable.

-According to her biography, Zankoul aims to capture issues in society and everyday behavior.
+According to her biography, Zankoul aims to capture societal issues and everyday behavior.
 But also to allow the viewer to draw their own conclusions.

 From there, Inberg mixed his computer background with his passion for photography in fine art.
-The Sweedish photographer uses series of images to tell a story.
+The Swedish photographer uses a series of images to tell a story.
 He often does it through juxtaposition or by removing something integral.

 Artist Alberto Seveso’s interest in the CD covers of the 90s sparked a lifelong passion for artwork.
 An original spark that still shows traces in his work.

 Artist Unknown i an isn’t exactly unknown – he’s Ian De Novellis, a digital artist.
-Unknown i an hasn’t had decades of art experience.
+Unknown i an doesn’t have decades of art experience.
 But his work encompasses an impressive array of colorful images.

-An interest in abandoned homes is what first inspired Kyle Thompson to pick up a camera.
+An interest in abandoned homes first inspired Kyle Thompson to pick up a camera.
 This initial inspiration can still be seen in his work today.

-Much of his work is a self portrait taken in a forlorn location.
+Much of his work is a self-portrait taken in a desolate location.
 While he’s often his own model, his work often hides his face, so it’s easy to imagine anyone in the image.

 Not all his images are a result of Photoshop manipulation.
-But he often uses compositing to create surreal images that occasionally feel like a post-apocalyptic movie.
+But he often uses compositing to create surreal images that feel post-apocalyptic.

-He also says he only knows the basics for Photoshop composting.
-If that’s true, his work shows what’s possible even without extensive Photoshop training.
+He also says he only knows the basics of Photoshop composting.
+His work shows what’s possible even without extensive Photoshop training if that’s true.

 He says Photoshop helps him escape – and he creates images that help viewers escape into a fantasy world too.